 Any member of the course team may be contacted by email to arrange a meeting.
-Your course convenors and academic mentor may also be available at specific times each week for discussion, please see the timetable for more details.
+Your course convenor/director and academic mentor are also available at specific times each week for discussion, please see the timetable for more details.

 Other contacts